andyatkinson/andyatkinson.github.io/postgresql-tips.md

 * `checkpoint_timeout` - in seconds, default checkpointing every 5 minutes
 * `max_wal_size` - if max wal size is about to be exceeded, default 1 GB

-Reducing the values causes checkpoint to run more frequently.
+Reducing the value causes more frequent checkpoint operations.

 `checkpoint_warning` parameter
 `checkpoint_completion_target`